 College of Science and Health > Academics > Speech Language Pathology > Graduate Program > Speech Language Pathology (MS)

-Our MS in Speech-Language Pathology program will prepare you to become a speech-language pathologist (SLP) who treats all aspects of communicative and swallowing disorders in children and adults, including:
+Our Master of Science degree in Speech Language Pathology program will prepare you to become a speech language pathologist (SLP) who treats all aspects of communicative and swallowing disorders across the life span (children through adults), including the following:

 Here, you’ll gain critical thinking, problem solving and interpersonal skills you need to become an independent clinical practitioner.
 You’ll be trained to work in a variety of settings, including schools, hospitals, clinics and private practice.